Lim1029/trao/README.md

 ## # Optional Visualization

-After baseline subtraction the average spectra can be plotted to visualise the result.
+After baseline subtraction, the average spectrum can be plotted to visualise the result.

 plotting code

     codes/utils/average_plotting.py

-we have two option for plotting either all the pixels can be averaged or pixels with above certain SNR threshold can be averaged.
+we have two option for plotting: 1) either all the pixels can be averaged or 2) pixels with above certain SNR threshold can be averaged.

+Option 2) is useful when visualising a cube which has low SNR spectra (e.g., CN, C2H lines) or a cube which has few pixels containing emissions.

-example of average plot
+An example of average plot

 <img width="600" height="330" alt="w40_c18o_spline" src="https://github.com/user-attachments/assets/b9a7d2dc-bd3b-411f-bcf5-b3db357a70a3" />

-The average masking for each channel ( yellow shaded part ) is illustrated here: [Masking_demo](https://github.com/user-attachments/files/28498621/Masking_method.pdf)
+The average masking for each channel (yellow shaded part) is illustrated here: [Masking_demo](https://github.com/user-attachments/files/28498621/Masking_method.pdf)

 ## # Output FITS File